Recently updated on: October 1, 2023

 There was also a growing bike-to-work community when I left.
 However, the risk of accidents may outweigh the benefits - thanks to the reckless drivers of jeeps, taxis, and buses.

-He said that the government should make public transportation (trains, buses, etc) so efficient, to a point where using your car to work is impractical - and people will laugh at you.
+I remember a conference I attended.
+The speaker was from South Korea, and what he pointed out was memorable.
+He said the government should make public transportation so efficient that using your car to work is impractical - and people will laugh at you.

 Oh, the hustle and bustle of city life.
 A city that never sleeps - thanks to the BPO industry.

-3. The high cost of living
+3. The High Cost of Living

 The secret is to know and understand the difference between wants and needs.
 Once it is settled, things will be a lot easier.

 Every decision has its own set of pros and cons.
 So, we must be discerning to identify them.
-Some aspects will weigh more than others, and some may even put you in a dilemma.
+Some aspects weigh more than others, and some may even put you in a dilemma.